KenKundert/nestedtext/doc/common_mistakes.rst

     >>> try:
     ...     data = nestedtext.loads(content.replace('␣␣', '  '))
     ... except nestedtext.NestedTextError as e:
-    ...     print(str(e))
+    ...     print(e.get_message())
     ...     print(e.get_codicil()[0])
-    5: invalid indentation.
+    invalid indentation.
+       4 «    address:  »
-    «        > 3636 Buffalo Ave»
+       5 «        > 3636 Buffalo Ave»
-         ↑
+              ▲

-Notice the ␣␣ that follow *address*.
+Notice the ␣␣ that follows *address* in *content*.
 These are replaced by 2 spaces before *content* is processed by *loads*.
-Thus, in this case an extra space at the end of line 4.
+Thus, in this case there is an extra space at the end of line 4.
 Anything beyond the ': ' is considered the value for *address*, and in this case that is the single extra space specified at the end of the line.
 This extra space is taken to be the value of *address*, making the multiline string in lines 5 and 6 a value too many.

-These kinds of problems can be easier to see and debug if you use :meth:NestedTextError.get_extended_codicil`, which shows more context.

-    >>> try:
-    ...     data = nestedtext.loads(content.replace('␣␣', '  '))
-    ... except nestedtext.NestedTextError as e:
-    ...     print(str(e))
-    ...     print(e.get_extended_codicil()[0])
-    5: invalid indentation.
-       4 «    address:  »
-       5 «        > 3636 Buffalo Ave»
-              ↑
-       6 «        > Topika, Kansas 20692»